rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 All collection material should be received and opened by staff that did not arrange for the acquisition of the materials.
 This responsibility should most often fall to the Associate Director of Collection Services or the Head of Processing. **All packages delivered onsite will be delivered to the main Woodruff Library mailroom**, and mailroom staff will contact the Head of Processing for pickup or, if acquisition is small, deliver the materials to the tenth-floor mail spaces where the Associate Director of Collection Services will review materials and pass on to the Head of Processing to compete the acquisition workflow. *The main Woodruff Library mailroom on Level 2 is not a secure space and collection material should be moved to a secure holdings location as soon as possible upon arrival.*

 When materials are brought to Rose Library, the responsible party will confirm what material has arrived and if the paperwork is completed.
-Information about the new acquisition will be entered into airtable, and any material will be reboxed (as necessary) and stored according to [link to storage information for acquisitions]
+Information about the new acquisition will be entered into Airtable, and any material will be reboxed (as necessary) and stored according to [link to storage information for acquisitions]

 ### 2.2.2 Airtable and recording the acquisition stage

 Airtable is the system used to document the process of acquisitions through accessioning.
 When materials come onsite, they are entered into the [Acquisitions & Accessioning base in Airtable](<https://airtable.com/appxehhHnKmdPpzld/tblVOysdj8gmTooGt/viwM1W5reGNIwQRe3?blocks=hide>) and updated as the Collections Archivist moves through the process.

 Curators should submit Potential Acquisitions Report Form for [MSS](<https://airtable.com/shrFpKc5EDLllbV5j>) or for [Books](<https://airtable.com/shrsr8NWrF9B5F5Cx>) with as much information as possible.
 The forms should be submitted for all significant acquisitions where significant refers to either the size or the scope of the collection.
-This information will populate a record in the *Potential and/or Not yet Received Acquisitions (MSS/EUA)* table  It will appear in the "Cataloging Views" section for acquisitions that include books and the "Accessioning Views" section for acquisitions that include manuscript material.
+This information will populate a record in the *Potential and/or Not yet Received Acquisitions (MSS/EUA)* table.
+It will appear in the "Cataloging Views" section for acquisitions that include books and the "Accessioning Views" section for acquisitions that include manuscript material.

 While it is best if materials and paperwork are logged together, materials without paperwork or just the paperwork (before the physical transfer of materials) can be logged into Airtable.
 The Head of Processing should confirm the record has not been started by searching for information about the collection in the *Potential and/or Not yet Received Acquisitions (MSS/EUA)* table and create or update that record with any information from the deed or materials.